bjoern-tantau/taggrrr/README.md

 An image gallery that should make tagging easier.

+Currently abandoned.
+Don't install, there are known security vulnerabilities in the dependencies.

 ## Another gallery?

 I didn't like the existing gallery solutions.
 One of the biggest problem is that I already